Hi, I’m Alice…

 I founded The Unlearning Studio as a home for this kind of becoming -

-A place for those ready to unlearn what dims and disconnects them and to explore what makes them come alive.
+A place for those ready to unlearn what dims and disconnects them and to reclaim what's always been theirs.

-Personal transformation and cultural transformation are one in the same; when we change how we live, we change what's possible for others.
+Personal transformation and cultural transformation are one and the same: When we change how we live, we change what's possible for others.

 This is the world I’m walking towards.